Are you thinking of setting up your own virtual assistant business?

 You’ve come to the right place.

-With more companies relying on remote workers, working as a virtual assistant (VA) in 2019 is easier than ever.
+With more companies relying on remote workers, working as a virtual assistant (VA) is easier than ever.

 In this article, we’ll go through everything you need to know before starting your VA business.